sutoiku/puffin/docs/Query Planner.md

 - How should data be cached next to accelerate subsequent queries?

 ## Partitioning *vs.* Sharding
 Large tables managed by the Data Lake (*e.g.* [Apache Iceberg](https://iceberg.apache.org/)) are partitioned across multiple objects on the Object Store (*e.g.* [Amazon S3](https://aws.amazon.com/s3/)).
 While serverless functions scan tables directly from the Object Store, the resulting data ends up being cached on the serverless functions, the Monostore, or the client.
-Therefore, it becomes critical to properly shard large tables across serverless functions, be they used in a stateful (with caching) or stateless (without caching) manner.
+Therefore, it becomes critical to properly shard large tables across serverless functions, be they used in a stateful or stateless manner (with or without caching).

+For performance reasons, three types of sharded tables must be supported:

+- **Distributed tables**: one serverless function per partition
+- **Co-located tables**: partitions of tables sharded across the same dimensions are co-located within the same serverless functions
+- **Replicated tables**: small tables are replicated across all severless functions that might need them for joins

+**Note**: implementing the last two sharding techniques can be avoided if multi-table datasets are statically denormalized in the Data Lake.

 ## Query Plan Lifecycle
 1. Query translated from non-SQL dialect (*e.g.* [Malloy](https://github.com/malloydata/malloy/tree/main/packages/malloy), [PRQL](https://prql-lang.org/)) to SQL